harsh183/harsh183/README.md

 I'm a student at [UIUC](https://cs.illinois.edu/) studying [Statistcs and Computer Science](https://cs.illinois.edu/academics/undergraduate/degree-program-options/bs-statistics-computer-science).
 I like full stack web development, human computer interaction, gaze based interaction, teaching programming, distributed systems, and making my work available to the public.

-##### Hire

-I'm looking for Software Engineering Opportunities after I graduate in **May 2022**.
-Feel free to message me via email at harsh.deep.3984@gmail.com or via [LinkedIn](https://www.linkedin.com/in/harsh183/).
-I'm interested in Full Stack Web Development and Data Science/Machine Learning roles as well as anything leaning towards Automation.
-I also have past relevant experience in Backend Development and Accessibility.

 ##### Mentor/Advice

 Feel free to email me if you're looking for advice with getting started with software, navigating higher education in the US or anything else you think I can help with.
 I'm very happy to talk to people and help them out.